 Q3.
 Why do many internet users set up RSS feeds?

 People use RSS feeds because it makes the internet better for them.
-It saves time by bringing all new stuff from their favorite sites to one place.
+It saves time by bringing all the new stuff from their favorite sites to one place.
 They never miss important news, and they only see what they care about without ads.
-It works on phones and computers, so they can read anytime.
+It works on phones and computers, so they can read it anytime.
 RSS makes staying informed easy and fast.